-b) Education: - It will help to develop value consciousness, tolerance, leadership qualities and scientific temper.
-Through education, science and technology can be effectively utilized in a useful manner to the society.
+- a) Family: It has an important role in fostering and maintaining sense of responsibility among its members.
+Inspiration, discipline, respect and other human values will get from the family will develop civic consciousness. - b) Education: It will help to develop value consciousness, tolerance, leadership qualities and scientific temper.
+Through

-c) Associations: - It play an important role in empowering people by giving power and right to them.
-Through their activities they foster civic and political consciousness in individuals.

-d) Media: - Print and electronic media influences the society News & information reach the masses through the media.
-Judicious and objective information lead to the formulation of creative ideas.

-e) Democratic System: - It prompts individuals to think about fellow beings and to work for the protection of their freedom, equality and rights.

-8. Write the features which we can see in persons having civic consciousness.

-Social commitmer nt Divergent Thinking g Fellow beings Dedication selfless activities value consciousness
+- c) Associations: It play an important role in empowering people by giving power and right to them.
+Through their activities they foster civic and political consciousness in individuals. - d) Media: Print and electronic media influences the society News & information reach the masses through the media.
+Judicious and objective information lead to the formulation of creative ideas. - e) Democratic System: It prompts individuals to think about fellow beings and to work for the protection of their freedom, equality and rights. - 8.
+Write the features which we can see in persons having civic consciousness. - Social commitment Divergent Thinking Fellow beings